 Many of us can’t imagine what it must feel like to want to take your own life.
-So despite our best intentions, when someone we love suggests they are considering suicide, we can say or do things that make the situation worse.
+So despite our best intentions, when someone we love suggests they are considering suicide, we can actually say or do things that make the situation worse.

-So what are the ten things you can do and say that will actually help someone if they are feeling suicidal?
+What are the ten things you can do and say that will actually help someone if they are feeling suicidal?

 1. Keep your language non-judgemental and label free.

 It’s important to realise that someone is not ‘crazy’, ‘weird’, or ‘sick’ to talk about suicidal thoughts.
 They are just suffering emotional pain and going through a hard time.
 If anything, they are courageous to have shared their struggle with you.

 Resist any temptation to share stories about ‘what I do when I feel sad’.
 And don't say that you understand if you don’t.

 Instead, just be a good listener.
 Allow silence for the other person to talk.
 Ask questions if you don’t understand.

 Be careful you don’t blame yourself or say things like ‘I feel responsible’.
 That is a backhanded way of again making it about yourself.

 3. Ensure the person is in a safe space.